Below you will find Frequently Asked Questions (FAQs) about Urgent Action Fund’s grantmaking.

 It means that something unexpected has happened in the course of your work that is outside the scope of your planning and there is an urgent need to respond, either to protect an individual or organization that is suddenly at risk, or to take advantage of an opportunity to protect or promote women’s human rights in your community or beyond.
 This is the core of Urgent Action Funds Rapid Response Grants program and is the reason why we were founded: women’s human rights activists said that they needed a funder who would support responses to unanticipated situations and opportunities for action that need urgent attention.

-We provide grants for efforts that take place over one day or up to three months.
-For security grants, we are able to provide support for security measures that last up to six months.
+We provide grants for efforts that take place in short-term, unfolding, precedent-setting situations.
+Security requests should take place within 3 months of fund disbursal.
+Opportunity requests should take place within 6 months of funds disbursal.
 (Note: We cannot provide support for an action that is planned months in advance, as this would fail to meet our “unanticipated” criteria.)

 Please review the criteria before applying.
 It is not within Urgent Action Fund’s mandate to fund previously planned projects.